Agilan3054/SignLanguage-to-Speech/README.md

-# Sign Language to Speech
+# End-to-End AI-Powered Sign Language to Speech Conversion App

-This project aims to build a Convolutional Neural Network (CNN) to recognize sign language gestures from images using TensorFlow and Keras.
-The CNN model is trained on the Sign Language MNIST dataset, which consists of grayscale images of hand gestures representing letters A-Z (excluding J and Z) in American Sign Language (ASL).
+This project aims to build an end-to-end AI-powered sign language to speech conversion application, utilizing React for the frontend, TensorFlow for gesture recognition, OpenCV for image preprocessing, and gTTS for speech synthesis.
+The system recognizes sign language gestures and converts them into speech, enhancing accessibility for individuals with hearing impairments.

 ## Project Overview

-Sign language recognition through computer vision and machine learning plays a crucial role in bridging communication gaps for individuals with hearing impairments.
-By developing an automated system capable of recognizing sign language gestures, we aim to facilitate better interaction and accessibility.
+Sign language recognition using computer vision techniques and machine learning bridges communication gaps for the hearing-impaired.
+This project leverages deep learning and speech synthesis to automatically detect sign language gestures from images and convert them into natural speech, providing a user-friendly and accessible solution.

 ## Project Structure

-The project includes the following main components:
+The project consists of the following components:

+### Frontend (React):
+- A React-based frontend interface allowing users to upload sign language gesture images.
+- A responsive UI for real-time prediction feedback and speech conversion.

+### Backend (Flask):
+- A Flask-based backend that serves as the API for handling the image uploads and processing them through the trained model.
+- Manages communication between the frontend and the machine learning model for prediction and speech synthesis.

 ### Data Loading and Preprocessing:

-- Loading the Sign Language MNIST dataset using Pandas.
+- Loading and preprocessing the Sign Language MNIST dataset for training the Convolutional Neural Network (CNN).
-- Preprocessing the data to prepare it for training the CNN model.
-- Reshaping and normalizing images for input to the CNN.
+- Using OpenCV for real-time image preprocessing to handle different sign gestures.

 ### Model Building:

-- Constructing a CNN using TensorFlow and Keras.
+- Implementing a CNN using TensorFlow and Keras for sign language gesture recognition.
-- Defining layers including Conv2D, MaxPooling2D, Flatten, and Dense.
+- The model architecture includes Conv2D, MaxPooling2D, Flatten, and Dense layers optimized through dropout regularization and early stopping.
-- Compiling the model with Adam optimizer and categorical cross-entropy loss function.

-### Training and Evaluation:

-- Training the CNN model on the training data.
-- Evaluating the model performance using the test data.
-- Plotting training history (loss and accuracy over epochs).

-### Prediction and Visualization:

-- Implementing functions to predict labels from new images.
-- Visualizing predictions alongside the corresponding test images.
-- Converting predicted labels to alphabetic characters (e.g., 'W', 'E', 'L', etc.).
+- Achieved 92% accuracy after hyperparameter tuning (learning rate, batch size).

+### Speech Synthesis:
+- Converting the predicted gestures to speech using Google Text-to-Speech (gTTS) and Pyttsx3 for natural audio output.
+- Speech synthesis occurs in real-time, making the interaction more intuitive and responsive.

-### Text-to-Speech Integration:
+### Deployment:

-- Using gTTS library to convert predicted words into speech.
-- Generating audio files for predicted words to facilitate accessibility.
+- The full-stack solution is deployed using Flask as the backend and React as the frontend.
+- Ensures seamless interaction between the user interface and the trained model.

 ## Dependencies

 - Python 3.x
 - TensorFlow
 - Keras
-- Pandas
-- NumPy
-- Matplotlib
+- Flask
 - OpenCV (cv2)
 - gTTS
+- Pyttsx3
+- React
+- Axios (for handling frontend-backend communication)
+- NumPy
+- Pandas